 - How many tenants should you have in each of the retail tenant groups?

-- How many specialty tenants should you provide in the mix?
+- How many speciality tenants should you include in the mix?

-- How many destination tenants should you place into your mix?
+- How many destination tenants should you place in your mix?

 - How will the anchor tenants impact customer attraction and revisits?

 - What are the factors of clustering that you will need to bolster sales in zones within the property?

 - What factors of market rental should you consider in your tenant choices and placements?